 I am also a Master Gardener and an occasional speaker to garden groups on art concepts and garden design.

-My work has won awards and continues to win awards.
+My work continues to win awards.
 It is collected in the US and internationally.
-I have been featured in juried shows at the Strathmore, Penn Street Gallery, Brookside Gardens (including a 3-person “feature” exhibit), Yellow Barn Gallery, Glen Echo Gala Show, and many other venues.
+I have been featured in juried shows at the Strathmore, Penn Street Gallery, Brookside Gardens (including a 3-person “feature” exhibit and a solo show), Yellow Barn Gallery, Glen Echo Gala Show, and many other venues.

 In 2013 I was selected as a Resident Artist at the Capital Arts Network (later called Washington ArtWorks) and took the step of taking a studio with an artist friend.
 In August 2015, I moved to a larger solo studio/gallery as a Resident Artist and Teacher at Artists & Makers Studios, and began offering classes and workshops.

 In addition, I am a member and participant in local art organizations.
-I managed the Montgomery Art Association (MAA) Gallery store in the Westfield Wheaton shopping mall from 2010 to September 2016 when it was temporarily closed after it lost its storefront location.
+I managed the Montgomery Art Association (MAA) Gallery store in the Westfield Wheaton shopping mall from 2010 to September 2016 when it closed after it lost its location.
 I was also MAA’s president 2010-2013.